Volos: Sports

 Volos, taking advantage of its physical setting by the sea, has a significant presence in Greek sporting history in the areas of rowing and sailing.
 The city also has two covered and one open sporting swimming pools, with a long history in swimming and water polo.
 Additionally, Volos has clubs and facilities in several sports, including football, basketball, volleyball, tennis and horseriding.
-The most popular clubs, with significant contributions to the sporting and cultural history of the city and significant successes in football, are Olympiakos Volou and Niki Volou.
+The most popular clubs, with significant contributions to the sporting and cultural history of the city and significant successes in football, are Olympiacos Volos and Niki Volos.
 The main clubs of Volos are shown below :